mumuki/mulang/README.md

 * translate your language into one of the natively supported ones, or
 * translate your language to the Mulang JSON AST

-## Installing it

-Mulang is just a Haskell library.
-You can install it though cabal.

-But if you are not the Haskell inclined gal or guy - ok, I will try to forgive you - this code comes with a command line too.
-So you don't even have to typecheck!

-## Sample CLI usage
+# Command Line Tool

+You can also use Mulang from the Command Line, without having to interact with Haskell code.
+Let's see some samples:

-### With intransitive expectations:
+### With intransitive expectations

 ```bash
 $ mulang '